 Everyone knows that dogs cannot eat chocolate; however lesser known toxic foods such as grapes and certain types of vegetable can pose a greater risk to our canine friends than we might realise.

 Whilst being completely safe for us, various substances can play havoc with a dog’s digestive system and cause discomfort and, in many cases, complete deterioration and death.
-Seeing our pets suffer is distressing, and ensuring they only consume foods that are safe for them is a number one priority, whatever the time of year.
+Seeing our pets suffer is distressing, so ensuring they only consume foods that are safe for them is a number one priority, whatever the time of year.

 We have compiled a list of dangerous ingredients that you should avoid feeding your dogs and cats, as well as what Christmas foods they might be found in.